 - We cultivate a respectful, inclusive, and welcoming environment where everyone feels safe(r) and secure.

-- We build community with the participation of LGBTQ migrants.
+- We build community with the participation of LGBTQIA+ migrants.

-- Our decision making process is informed and guided by the experiences and needs of LGBTQ migrants.
+- Our decision making process is informed and guided by the experiences and needs of LGBTQIA+ migrants.

 - We apply the principles of consensus-based decision making and community organizing.